ForceoftheCyber/CyberBook/README.md

 ### Publish your book online (GitHub Pages)

 This repository uses the TeachBooks Github workflow which builds and releases the book online via GitHub Pages.
 When you push changes to the branch, the corresponding website on GitHub will be automatically updated aswell.
-For more details, see the [Teachbooks manual](https://teachbooks.io/manual/external/deploy-book-workflow/README.html#gh-workflow-settings)
+For more details, see the [TeachBooks manual](https://teachbooks.io/manual/external/deploy-book-workflow/README.html#gh-workflow-settings)

 ## Running tests